An SAP license audit is:

 Selection of Customers for Audits

 - Strategic Selection Process: Not all SAP customers are subject to annual audits.
-The selection is a strategic decision made collaboratively by license compliance managers, auditors, and SAP’s audit business team experts.
+The selection is a strategic decision made collaboratively by license compliance managers, auditors, and experts from SAP’s audit business team.

-- Criteria for Selection: Large enterprises, recent purchasers of new SAP products, or customers labeled as ‘high risk’ from previous audits are typically more likely to be selected for an audit.
+- Criteria for Selection: Large enterprises, recent purchasers of new SAP products, or customers labeled as “high risk” in previous audits are typically more likely to be selected for an audit.

 - Initial and Subsequent Audits: Unless otherwise specified, new SAP customers generally face their first license audit within two years of signing the contract.
 Subsequent audits aim to be annual, contingent on SAP’s resources and planning.